pymupdf/PyMuPDF/docs/recipes-images.rst

 In contrast to the previous sections, this section deals with **extracting** images **contained** in documents, so they can be displayed as part of one or more pages.

-If you want recreate the original image in file form or as a memory area, you have basically two options:
+If you want to recreate the original image in file form or as a memory area, you have basically two options:

 1. Convert your document to a PDF, and then use one of the PDF-only extraction methods.
 This snippet will convert a document to PDF::